mit-han-lab/data-efficient-gans/README.md

 ## DiffAugment for BigGAN

-To run *BigGAN + DiffAugment* for conditional generation on CIFAR, please refer to the [DiffAugment-biggan-cifar](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-biggan-cifar) README.
+Please refer to the [DiffAugment-biggan-cifar](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-biggan-cifar) README to run *BigGAN + DiffAugment* for conditional generation on CIFAR, and the [DiffAugment-biggan-imagenet](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-biggan-imagenet) README to run on ImageNet.

 ## Using DiffAugment for Your Own Training